-Will Sweetman is Associate Professor in Asian Religions in the Department of Theology and Religion.
+Will Sweetman is Professor in Asian Religions in the Department of Theology and Religion.
 His research interests centre on interactions between the religions of Asia and the West in the modern period.
 His doctoral research examined accounts of Hinduism in the seventeenth and eighteenth centuries.
 He continues to work in this area and is currently engaged in a study of Bartholomäus Ziegenbalg's works on Hinduism, in particular the Genealogie der malabarischen Götter (1713).

 Dr Voci, Associate Professor in the Chinese programme of the Department of Languages and Cultures, has research interests that combine East Asian Studies (in particular, Chinese language and culture), film and media studies, and visual culture.
 Recent research has focused on visual culture in contemporary China and is moving towards more non-logocentric forms of expression (like videomaking, computer graphics, street and performance art).

 Vanessa lectures in East Asian history, specialising in modern Japanese history, in the Department of History and Art History.
 Her current research focuses the thought and contribution of a Japanese woman to intellectual life in the 1950s, and the history of a Japanese pacifist text.